takanloren/manabie_todo/README.md

 ## Development environment:

-Flutter 3.0.1 • channel stable
+- Flutter 3.0.1 - channel stable
-Framework • revision fb57da5f94
+- Framework - revision fb57da5f94
-Engine • revision caaafc5604
+- Engine - revision caaafc5604
-Tools • Dart 2.17.1 • DevTools 2.12.2
+- Tools - Dart 2.17.1
+- DevTools 2.12.2

+## Features
+- Add new todo task with FAB.
+- Switch between tab to view All/Completed/Incomplete/Settings screen.
+- When a task is completed, it will be marked with a Checked checkbox.
+- Tap on a Task to expand the view and see the Task's description.
+- Sweep the task to left to reach to the delete button of the task.
+- Multiple language and light/dark theme is supported.

 ## Project Architecture